Student Academic Year Grants

 DEADLINE: Rolling, but most positions are filled soon after the start of the semester

-COMMUNITY-ENGAGED RESEARCH FELLOWSHIPS provide funding, mentoring, and peer reflection for student projects that advance public needs, as articulated in dialogue with community partners, through significant academic research.
-CER Fellows receive a stipend of $400 for the semester.
-Equally important, they take part in a non-credit Fellows’ Seminar, being led this year by Darby Ray and Sam Boss, which exposes them to the history, methods, and ethics of community-engaged research across different disciplines, engages them in thinking about the distinctive values and challenges of community-engaged research, and offers them an interdisciplinary peer community for sharing their work.
-The Seminar meets on a biweekly basis during Winter Term, usually over lunch or dinner.
-Click here to download an application.
-For more information, contact Darby Ray at the Harward Center for Community Partnerships.
+COMMUNITY-ENGAGED RESEARCH FELLOWSHIPS provide funding, mentoring, and peer reflection for student projects that engage public needs, as articulated in dialogue with community partners, through significant academic research.
+CER Fellows receive a stipend of $400 for the Winter semester.
+Equally important, they take part in a non-credit Fellows’ Seminar, being led this year by Darby Ray and Morgan Kinney, which exposes them to the history, methods, and ethics of community-engaged research across different disciplines, engages them in thinking about the distinctive values and challenges of community-engaged research, and offers them an interdisciplinary peer community for supporting and sharing their work.
+The Seminar meets on a biweekly basis during Winter Term and culminates in a session at the Mount David Summit.
+Meeting times are chosen to accommodate student schedules.
+Students work as usual with their project’s faculty advisor, with Darby and Morgan providing additional guidance and support.
+For more information, click here, and contact Darby Ray at the Harward Center for Community Partnerships with any questions.

 COMMUNITY LIAISON GRANTS provide funding and resources for student clubs and athletic teams interested in performing community-engaged work.
 Using an assets-based approach to the off-campus community, Community Liaisons develop activities, programs, and partnerships designed to encourage civic learning and action among their peers.
 Community Liaisons may apply for modest funding to support community-engaged activities.
-Proposals should be submitted two weeks prior to the scheduled activity.
+For more information about this program, click here.
+Proposals should be submitted at least one week prior to the scheduled activity.
 Click here to access the application form.